centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/map-web-install.md

 ---
 id: map-web-install
-title: Installing MAP Web
+title: Installing MAP
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This chapter describes how to install Centreon MAP Web.
-It is recommended to install MAP Web on the central server.
+This chapter describes how to install Centreon MAP.
+It is recommended to install MAP on the central server.
 However, if you have large volumes of data, you can install it on your legacy MAP server.
-The MAP Web module does not use the **centreon_studio** database.
+The MAP module does not use the **centreon_studio** database.

 ### License

-If you need an additional license for Centreon MAP Web, please contact the [MAP team](team-map@centreon.com) to get & install your license key.
+If you need an additional license for Centreon MAP, please contact the support [Centreon support team](https://centreon.force.com/) to get and install your license key.

 ## Architecture